How We Train at Vitruvian Fitness®

 Go hard, then recover.
 Then go again.
 That’s the game.

-This phase torches calories, builds cardio capacity, and makes everything else feel a little easier.
-It’s not just about working harder—it’s about working smarter.
+This phase torches calories (while you're doing it and for hours afterwards), builds cardiovascular capacity, and makes everything else in life feel a little easier.

 Key to success: Go as hard as you can go safely and smartly.
 However, if you can go as hard on the last round as you went on the first round, you weren’t going hard enough.
 Burn all the matches up front and finish with whatever you’ve got left.